 After years of studying and working with Timothy Gallwey, the late Sir John Withmore and Bob Kriegel worked together and introduced the more refined coaching approach and process to organisations.

-In 1992, Sir John Withmore published a book called 'Coaching for Performance' and introduced the G.R.O.W. coaching model which become a favourite performance improvement tool for the managers and even coaches globally.
+In 1992, Sir John Withmore published a book called 'Coaching for Performance' and introduced the G.R.O.W. coaching model which become a favourite performance improvement tool for managers and even coaches globally.
 For a long time, Sir John is regarded as the pioneer of coaching in the workplace.
 His works and contributions were well recognized by the coaching community.
 In 2007, he was honoured with the President's Award by International Coaching Federation (ICF).
-He is considered as one of the leading figures in the international coaching community.
+He is considered one of the leading figures in the international coaching community.

 ICF was founded in 1995.
-The body is a leading global organization advocating high standards of professional coaching and code of ethics.
+The body is a leading global organization advocating high standards of professional coaching and a code of ethics.
 All the members are well-trained, qualified coaches In 2017, ICF has recorded almost 30,000 members in 138 countries; by far the largest non-profit organisation of professional coaching in the world.

 How aware of professional coaching is the general public and Organisations today?

 The recent report of the ICF Global Consumer Awareness Study 2017 with a sample size of 27,134 respondents across 30 countries revealed that:

 You can find out more information about the report here.

 Whether it is individual or group, coaching is the way to go to build work-life integration, increase work performance, better communication skills, or increase productivity.
 Coaching creates a sense of ownership and helps the Coachee be self-accountable for greater performance.